CatHood0/neovim_configs/README.md

     ```
 * Python3
     ```dart
-        /// I'll assume that you have Nodejs and Npm npm install --python=python3
-        // or
+        // python3 or python3.12 or major
+        // choose the version that you want
+        //
-        npm i python3 //-g
+        // at this point, i prefer python3 npm i -g python3 //-g
         npm config set python3 /usr/bin/python3

-        /// Run
+        /// optional command
         python3 -m ensurepip --upgrade
         python3 -m pip install --user --upgrade pynvim

         /// you should have installed python3
-        /// and you need to have this var in your .bashrc or .zshrc export PATH="$PATH":"/usr/bin/python3"
+        /// and you need to have this var in your .bashrc or .zshrc export PATH="$PATH":"/usr/bin/python<version>"
     ```
 * Flutter
     If you're facing issues with linux not recognizing your phone